sseleman95/CMD/docs/write-a-plugin.md

 ### mounted()

-Invoked one time when the docsify instance has mounted on the DOM.
+Invoked one time when the CMD instance has mounted on the DOM.

 ```js
 hook.mounted(() => {